Last updated March 9, 2022, by Teresa Carvalho, MS

-Doctors usually prescribe it to people who are already taking carbidopa and levodopa but whose symptoms have failed to respond to those therapies.
+The therapy usually is prescribed to people who are already taking carbidopa and levodopa but whose symptoms have failed to respond to those therapies.

 How Tasmar works

-Levodopa relieves Parkinson’s symptoms as it is converted into dopamine, a process that increases dopamine levels in the brain.
-And Tasmar increases levodopa’s effectiveness.
+Levodopa is the first-line treatment in Parkinson’s disease.
+It relieves motor symptoms as it is converted into dopamine, a process that increases dopamine levels in the brain.

-Tasmar must be used in combination with carbidopa and levodopa.
-It should be taken orally three times a day, with the first dose taken with carbidopa and levodopa.
+Tasmar is available as oral tablets containing 100 mg of tolcapone.
+The therapy must be used in combination with carbidopa and levodopa.
+It is usually taken three times a day, with the first dose taken with carbidopa and levodopa.
 The second dose of Tasmar should be taken six hours later, and the third dose 12 hours later.